INF554/project-eureka/README.md

     - Brainstorm on whiteboard
     - Inkscape digitalize
 2. Build
-    - Visual Studio Code - IDE
+    - Visual Studio Code -> IDE
     - JavaScript - programming language
     - CSS - styling
     - GitHub - version control
 3. Evaluate
     - Unit test for JavaScript
     - Multi-browser testing
-    - AB test
+    - A/B test
 ## Slide 13 - What are your deliverables?
 - Webpage
+- Video
-- Conclusion / Analysis
+- Paper
+- Publish on web server

 ## Slide 14 - How do you work together?
 - Meeting - brainstorm
 - GitHub - distributed development
-- WeChat - asynchronized communication
+- WeChat - asynchronous/long-distance communication

 ## Slide 15 - What is your timeline?
 **Week** | **Plan**